TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 > Why exactly did we implement this?
 >
-> --> We're predefining a threshold on the maximum number of requests that can hit the gateway per second --> max number of requests per second)
+> --> We're defining a threshold on the maximum number of requests that can hit the gateway per second --> max number of requests per second)
 > --> Plus, a cap on the total number of requests originating from a particular client --> in a specific time window.
-This has a strategic advantage to it, from an availability standpoint, This'll prevent downstream services from being overwhelmed.
+There's an advantage to it, from an availability standpoint, Requests from a single client won't bog down/ overwhelm downstream services.
+>
 > ➡️ So, The API would stay responsive to legitimate users, Plus, helps us avert a potential DDoS, that might bring down our entire system.

 </br>